hearbenchmark/hear-eval-kit/README.md

 python3 -m heareval.tasks.runner [speech_commands|nsynth_pitch|dcase2016_task2]
 ```
 Secret tasks will also follow the same pattern above.
 The names of the tasks are
-not disclosed for the pariticipants.
+not disclosed for the participants.

 **_NOTE__**: To run the pipeline on secret tasks please ensure to initialise and
 update the `hearsecrettasks` submodule.
 This repository is not available for participants.